Misterfun88/Image-SegM-Pro/README.md

 # Superpixel Hierarchical Clustering Algorithm (SPHC) For Professional Image Segmentation\
 \
-This is a comprehensive project that uses Superpixels for initial image segmentin
+This is a comprehensive project that uses Superpixels for initial image segmenting.
+The algor